 Welcome to the biggest online US Top 40 Archive

-All of these pages have been compiled by John Michaelson (1955-1999) and Jarrett Nolan (2000-current) strictly through the use of Billboard Magazine, American Top 40 and the use of many publications that cater to the weekly compilation of these charts.
+All of these pages have been compiled by John Michaelson (1955-1999) and Jarrett Nolan (2000-current) strictly through the Billboard Magazine, however, we have used multiple sources when compiling interest pieces such as the Top 100 Lists.

 We are working daily to correct and fix each and every chart to make these pages 100% complete and 100% accurate through Stan Messmer, who has worked tirelessly and endlessly for the accuracy and completion of each and every chart on this site.